CostaBru/knapsack/README.md

 # Results validation

-1D and 2D knapsack algorithms were tested on hardinstances_pisinger integer numbers test dataset [9] and gave accurate results that were equal to expected ones [4].

-1D and 2D knapsack algorithms were tested on rational numbers as input weights and constrains using the same dataset.
+The subset sum and 1-0 knapsack algorithms were tested on hardinstances_pisinger integer numbers test dataset [9] and gave accurate results that were equal to expected ones [4].
+Those algorithms were tested on rational numbers as input weights and constrains using the same dataset.
 Each weight was divided by 100 000.
 It also gives accurate result the same as for integer numbers.

-N dimension knapsack was tested along with classic 2 dimensional ``DPS`` solver on integer values.
+``N`` dimension knapsack was tested along with classic 2 dimensional ``DPS`` solver on integer values.
 It also was tested using rational numbers on one dimension dataset, and as the grouping operator in strict ``T group M partition`` solution (tests provided for ``T=3`` and ``T=6``).

-N way sum partition algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions, and by rational numbers tests.
-First time heuristics made works fine in 95% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1-2 optimizations in average and up to 5 optimization iterations for some cases.
+M equal subset sum algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions, and by rational numbers tests as well.
+First time heuristics made, works fine in 95% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1-2 optimizations in average and up to 5 optimization iterations for some cases.
 As much duplicate numbers in the input set as much optimization iterations required.

 Mulitple knapsack and integer optimization tests were performed as well.
 Optimization iteration counter didn't exceed the declareted maximum.